deepsea-inria/deepsea-web/pbench/pbench.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The plot that we get shows us bars grouped together by the input
 graph.
+On the y axis is the average of the three running times that we
-We can see which algorithms are faster and, thanks to the error
+collected for each bar.
+We can see which algorithms are faster and,
-bars, how much noise there is in our measurements.
+thanks to the error bars, how much noise there is in our measurements.

 ![](barplots.png)